The cervical screening programme was paused during 2020 due to the pandemic and has resumed routine screening.

 Your Smear Test After Treatment provides information about what will happen after cervical intraepithelial neoplasia (CIN) treatment.

-A cervical screening poster encouraging women to take up their smear test invitation is also available.
+A cervical screening poster encouraging eligible people to take up their smear test invitation is also available.

 NHS inform hosts cervical screening information for the public.
-This includes a short film explaining the screening process and information available in British Sign Language (BSL) and audio format.
+This includes a short film 'your guide to cervical screening (smear test)' explaining the screening process.
+It also provides information available in British Sign Language (BSL) and audio format.